eadlam/cue-algorand-provision/README.md

 ```

 ### 4.2 Using Cue Configs
 Those arguments can be tedious to keep track of, and are a good candidate for configuration.
-Let's look at the the cue file that defines this template:
+Let's look at the cue file that defines this template:

-`./Scenarios/Network1/network.cue`
+**./Scenarios/Network1/network.cue**
 ```go
 package algo